Picking Winners in Daily Fantasy Sports Using Integer Programming: Performance

 \subsection{Lineup Creation Order Versus Lineup Performance Rank}

-The greedy integer programming formulation is solved iteratively to create multiple lineups.
-One question to ask is do the lineups which are created earlier perform better?
-To investigate this, we set the integer programming approach to create 200 linueps with Type 4 stacking and a maximum overlap of seven.
+{In constructing our lineups, each one is constructed sequentially to create multiple lineups.} One question to ask is do the lineups {that} are created earlier perform better?
+To investigate this, we set the integer programming approach to create 200 {lineups} with Type 4 stacking and a maximum overlap of seven.
 We then evaluate their performance rank relative to each other in the contests.
 This allows us to look at several statistics relating the creation rank and the performance rank of the lineups.
 We first investigate the Spearman rank correlation coefficient between these two rankings.
 We find that the average value of the correlation coefficient across the different contests is 0.09 with a standard deviation of 0.1.
-This suggests that there is very little correlation between the creation rank and performance rank of the lineups.
+This suggests that there is little correlation between the creation rank and performance rank of the lineups.
 To dive deeper into the analysis, we plot in Figure \ref{fig:rank} two different sets of data.
 First, we show a boxplot of the creation rank of the best performing lineup.
 Second, we show the performance rank of the first created lineup.
 We see that the median performance rank of the first created lineup is 74.5.
 This shows that the first created lineup has a slightly, but not substantially improved performance.
 For the best performing lineup, the median creation rank is 124.5.
 Therefore, while the first created lineup is slightly better, the winning lineup is generally one of the later created lineups.
-This supports our finding of a very low correlation between the creation and performance rank of the lineups.
+This supports our finding of a low correlation between the creation and performance rank of the lineups.